Crystallization

 Benefiting from the competencies of Fraunhofer CSP and its integration into the structure of the Fraunhofer Institute for Solar Energy Systems ISE, the entire spectrum of silicon technology is available following crystallization.
 This encompasses material characterization, crystal processing, wafer and cell manufacturing, cell certification, as well as module production and testing.

-• Testing of silicon crystal growth to address material-specific questions:
+• Test cultivation of silicon crystals to clarify material-specific issues

-• Czochralski crystals up to 300 mm in diameter and 180 kg in weight:
+• Czochralski crystals up to 300 mm in diameter and weighing up to 180 kg

 • p-type, n-type

-• Research and development efforts for process control and improvement
+• Research and development work on process control and process improvement

 Czochralski